Admission to Coursework Courses and Units of Study Procedures

 1.5.1 An applicant who is younger than 17 and does not meet the conditions for an exception to the minimum age requirement in section 1.5 above may be offered a place in the course of study commencing in the semester in which the minimum age requirement will be satisfied.

-1.6 In addition to the requirements in sections 1.2-1.5 above, applicants must meet any higher requirement for admission to specific courses set by the faculty board of the faculty managing the course.
+1.6 In addition to the requirements in sections 1.2-1.5 above, applicants must meet any higher requirement for admission to specific courses set by the Dean of the faculty managing the course.
 Details of these requirements for courses are available from the university's Course Finder.

-1.6.1 The faculty board of the faculty managing the course may also set further requirements for admission to courses, details of which are available from Course Finder.
+1.6.1 The Dean of the faculty managing the course may also set further requirements for admission to courses, details of which are available from Course Finder.
 These additional requirements may include one or more of the following:

 - a higher level of English proficiency than the minimum required for entry to the university